-In Europe, the NAI participated in dialogues with European policymakers on behalf of its members and took a leadership role in the continued development of the Transparency and Consent Framework (TCF) promulgated by the Internet Advertising Bureau in the European Union.14
+In Europe, the NAI continued to participate in dialogues with European policymakers on behalf of its members and maintained a leadership role in promoting the Transparency and Consent Framework (TCF) as an effective tool to enable GDPR and ePrivacy compliance across the digital advertising ecosystem.15

-The common objective in all of the NAI's public policy efforts was to promote policies that ensure strong consumer privacy protections, but also enable thriving and vibrant digital content that is supported by innovative digital advertising solutions.
-Further, the NAI has continued to advocate for a key role for self-regulation as a means of supplementing and enhancing state and federal legislation, and a method for companies that participate in such self-regulatory efforts to demonstrate their compliance with legislative and regulatory requirements.
+The common thread in all of the NAI's public policy efforts is the conviction that strong consumer privacy protections can and should exist hand-in-hand with varied, thriving, and vibrant digital content that is supported by innovative digital advertising solutions.
+Further, the NAI continues to educate policymakers and key stakeholders about the value of self-regulation.
+Selfregulatory programs like those of the NAI play a complimentary role to new regulations as a means of supplementing and enhancing state and federal legislation.
+Strong privacy self-regulation programs provide a method for participating companies to demonstrate their compliance with legislative and regulatory requirements and in turn allows regulators to focus more of their efforts on companies that do not.